 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Authority's spending needs, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account.
-The Authority is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the longterm as capital expenditure is incurred before being financed.
+The Authority is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
 The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing.

-Due to decisions taken in the past, the Authority currently has £30.575m borrowing at an average interest rate of 3.18%.
+Due to decisions taken in the past, the Authority currently has £31.981m borrowing at an average interest rate of 3.47%.

-Borrowing strategy: The Authority's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheap short-term loans (currently available at around 3.20%) and long-term fixed rate loans where the future cost is known but higher (currently 4.2 to 4.5%).
+Borrowing strategy: The Authority's main objective when borrowing is to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
+These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheaper short-term loans long-term fixed rate loans where the future cost is known but higher.